 After the Blues have, hopefully, sent Bolton Wanderers back to Lancashire having been soundly beaten, there will be further events in Legends in the Sir Alf Ramsey Stand, which will have its opening hours extended until 7pm.

 There will be a display from the ITFC Charitable Trust's archive project with memorabilia from Town's history, and a chance to talk to club archivist Pat Godbold, who was secretary to Sir Alf Ramsey, Sir Bobby Robson and George Burley amongst other Blues bosses, and representatives from the archive project.
-There will also be the opportunity to meet a current first team player and some ex-players for autographs, and also to pitch your skills against other Town fans on the Wii football game.

 The England-Wales rugby union international will be on the big screens, while a number of other events are also planned.

 Post-Legends, the Supporters Club plan a night in Ipswich with food and a few drinks.
 If anyone wants to come along, please contact Liz Edwards at firstname.lastname@example.org in order to book a table.
 Options include the Dhaka (Indian) and Rios (Brazilian).

 More details on the Supporters Club and its events on their website.

 Get two free £10 bets on Charlton Athletic v Ipswich Town (or other matches) by opening a new account at William Hill.
 Place an initial bet of a minimum of £10 and William Hill will give you two £10 bets.
 You must enter the promotional code "F20" when signing up as a new customer.

 Please report offensive, libellous or inappropriate posts by using the links provided.

 You need to login in order to post your comments

 We have a headache, though we don't need paracetamol.
 The headache is one of selection.
 Who to put in?
 Where?
 How do we line up?